secureworks/dalton/README.rst

 creating certain types of pcaps.
 The compile mode provides a direct interface to the flowsynth compiler, allowing for the building of synth files directly in the UI.

+Zeek
+====

+Dalton now supports Zeek as a sensor as of version 3.2.0.
+There is limited support in the API and configurations/rulesets cannot be changed at runtime from the UI.
+However, Zeek scripts can be added in the rulesets directory and will be executed with every run.

 Build Mode
 ----------
 The Flowsynth Build mode allows for quick pcap generation using some sensible